 Chinese elm bonsai care

 A Chinese elm bonsai does not like it too wet or too dry.
 Once the substrate surface has dried slightly, it should be poured.
-Waterlogging and root ball dryness should be avoided if possible
+Avoid waterlogging and dry balls as much as possible when caring for bonsai.

 If the Chinese elm is maintained as an indoor bonsai, the problem exists that water drips through the water drainage holes onto the window sill and pollutes it.
 With a bonsai pot drip tray (is supplied in many cases with indoor bonsai directly) this can be avoided easily.
 In our experience, a ball shower is well suited for pouring an indoor bonsai.